elmasse/Ext.i18n.Bundle-touch/README.md

 This is a experimental branch to use CSS content for i18n!!!!!

+## See the demo folder for a correct implementation

 Using Ext.i18n.Bundle is very simple.
 You just need to create your bundle instance.
 In this case we want to retrieve a bundle file called Application for Spanish language - es-ES - located at resources path.
 This will load a file called Application_es-ES.properties:

 GET http://yourdomain/resources/Application_es-ES.properties